microsoft/Kusto-Query-Language/doc/shufflequery.md

 * Left-side source of the `join` is 150M and the cardinality of the key is 148M.
 * Right-side source of the `join` is 1.5B, and the cardinality of the key is ~100M.

-The query with just the `join` operator hits Azure Data Explorer limits and times-out after 4 mins.
+The query with just the `join` operator hits limits and times-out after 4 mins.
 However, when using `shuffle` strategy with the `join` operator, the query ends after ~34 seconds and the memory usage peak is 1.23 GB.

 The following example shows the improvement on a cluster that has two cluster nodes, with a table of 60M records, where the cardinality of the `join` key is 2M.
 Running the query without `hint.num_partitions` will use only two partitions (as cluster nodes number) and the following query will take ~1:10 mins: